 - Only a small number of profiles are pre-approved at this point.

-- In order to get an upgrade, profile holders would have to undergo a screening phase similar to the approval of the LSA.
+- To get an upgrade, profile holders would have to undergo a screening phase similar to the approval of the LSA.

 For how long has the program been ongoing?

-There is this another program called Google guarantee.
-The Google Ads support page for this service, called Google Guarantee dates from 2019, which is seen on the Google Help page dated April 2019.
+There is another program called Google guarantee.
+The Google Ads support page for this service, called Google Guarantee, dates from 2019, which is seen on the Google Help page dated April 2019.

-Since there is no official announcement made, it is presumed that the program is under testing process.
-However, there is official documentation of a program with that name, and according to Archive.org, it is dated April 30, 2020.
+Since no official announcement was made, the program is presumed to be under testing.
+However, there is the official documentation of a program with that name, and according to Archive.org, it is dated April 30, 2020.

 There have been a few relatively official statements circulating the SEO-verse about exactly what the revamped and upgraded GMB profile is and how to get it.
 Out of them, one of the most common statements looks something like this:

 “We’re constantly exploring new ways to enhance our experience for our advertisers, retailers, and users.
 This particular upgraded GMB profile feature will show a Google Guarantee badge on business listings.
 We don’t have anything additional to announce at the moment.”

 However, in other communications, representatives from Google have disclosed some more details.
 They said that only a small quantity of pre-approved GMB profiles will receive the upsell prompt.
 There is no method to prompt the upgrade.
 Although there is no public timetable to extend the list of pre-approved profiles, we will see this upselling opportunity offered to a wider pool of sellers in the coming months.

 In short, the only option to get an upgraded GMB profile is to be on Google’s pre-approved list, and there doesn’t seem to be any step that business owners may take to get a prompt approval at the moment.

 Benefits of an upgraded GMB profile for businesses